-Supporting Purpose and Value
+Supporting Purpose and Relevance

-We know you’re eager to learn more about purpose and value and to start prototyping and testing activities at your school.
+We know you’re eager to learn more about purpose and relevance and to start prototyping and testing activities at your school.
 To help you begin, we’ve put together several evidence-based, researcher-designed activities to support student motivation that can be adapted and customized for your campus.

 As with any practice, these activities are meant to serve as a starting point.
 We encourage you to think carefully about what will work in your context and what may need to be altered.